vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 controller expansion and synth-depth reduction.
 All 21 CTest targets pass and the full Debug build is warning-free.

+## Simplify source-parent traversal state

+Parent-cycle validation now records the traversal that first visited each annotation.
+Reaching that same traversal means a cycle; reaching an earlier traversal means the remaining chain has already been checked.
+This removes the separate path buffer and the pass that marked every visited node complete.
+The source-map ownership index also needs only a visited flag: its cached owner already distinguishes a resolved owner from an unresolved, unowned cycle.

+The two walks remain separate because ownership stops at an explicit owner, while validation must check that owner's parents too.
+This removes 12 production lines and two pieces of traversal bookkeeping.
+Regression coverage checks shared ancestors, unowned chains, multi-node and explicitly owned self-cycles, missing parents, and reversed annotation order.
+The full Debug build and all 21 CTest targets pass without compiler warnings.

 ## Further investigation

 - Per the user's clarification, prioritize shared architecture over individual